kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-#### Provisioning PVs from cross-namespace PVs
+#### Provisioning PVCs from cross-namespace PVCs

-The conclusion of the original discussion ([here](https://docs.google.com/document/d/17H1k4lqdtJwZSjNRaQue-FhMhyk14JA_MoURpoxha5Q/edit#bookmark=id.nj4e1ocn8b23) and [here](https://docs.google.com/document/d/17H1k4lqdtJwZSjNRaQue-FhMhyk14JA_MoURpoxha5Q/edit#bookmark=id.h1eqongxseo)) on transfer feature was that we should avoid implementing transfer of PVCs, because there will be more race conditions for PVs than snapshots.
+The conclusion of the original discussion ([here](https://docs.google.com/document/d/17H1k4lqdtJwZSjNRaQue-FhMhyk14JA_MoURpoxha5Q/edit#bookmark=id.nj4e1ocn8b23) and [here](https://docs.google.com/document/d/17H1k4lqdtJwZSjNRaQue-FhMhyk14JA_MoURpoxha5Q/edit#bookmark=id.h1eqongxseo)) on transfer feature was that we should avoid implementing transfer of PVCs, because there will be more race conditions for PVCs than snapshots.
-However, we might have a room to reconsider if this cross-namespace-provision approach can solve the issue of race for PVCs, although transfer approach can't seems to resolve the issue easily.
+However, we might have a room to reconsider if this cross-namespace-provision approach can solve the issue of race for PVCs, although transfer approach can't seem to resolve the issue easily.

 ### Risks and Mitigations